nebs-dev/btc_blockchain_explorer_backend/README.md

-# Backend Crypto App
+# Backend BTC Blockchain Explorer

-This is the backend component of the Crypto App project.
+This is the backend component of the BTC Blockchain Explorer project.
 It provides the necessary APIs and services for managing cryptocurrency data.

 ## Technologies Used